emd4600/advanced-creature-paint/README.md

 # Spore Mod: Advanced Creature Paint

-This mod lets you **paint your creatures like buildings**: paint each prat individually with hundreds of textures.
+This mod lets you **paint your creatures like buildings**: paint each part individually with hundreds of textures.

 ![imatge](https://i.imgur.com/rxweQL2.png)